SMU-MSTC/mstc-forum/README.md

 ```

 ### Create database
-Please make sure that you have already installed Postgresql.
+Please make sure that you have already installed PostgreSQL.
 ```
 $ createdb forum
 ```